Couchbase Capella Setup

 Recommended Configuration:

-Bucket Name: fhir-dev
+Bucket Name: fhir

 Memory Quota: 1 GB